Crisis Support (Around the World)

 Crisis + Suicide Helplines

-Crisis and suicide helplines around the world can be found in this single database—free text, email, chat, phone, and/or in-person support options for anyone who needs support.
-One enters their current location, refines it by region, and then clicks to see free helplines with free support options.
+Free crisis and suicide helplines around the world are in this database—text, email, chat, phone, and in-person support options for anyone.
+One enters their location, refines it by region, and then clicks to see free helplines with free support options.
 Since many are 24/7, if there’s no good local fit, one can choose any region that offers a better fit.

-Crisis phone support, advocacy, legal, counseling, and shelter support are free via local, national, and international domestic violence and sexual assault nonprofits…
+Crisis phone support, advocacy, legal, counseling, and shelter support are free via local, national, and international domestic abuse and sexual assault nonprofits…

-Please know (and this comes from someone who has worked with clients in one of these organizations—and, unfortunately, next to executives who were found to abuse their roles) that a well-run nonprofit offering these free services should happily ensure that…
+as someone who has worked with clients in one of these organizations—and, tragically, discovered executives who were found to abuse their roles—please know that a well-run nonprofit offering these free services should happily ensure that…

-all staff working with clients are former victims/survivors
+staff working with clients are former victims/survivors (they understand)

-all clients are given a list of the trauma-informed skills utilized by staff
+clients are given a list of trauma-informed support provided by staff

 clients are listened to, believed, and given support resources